 How can we assess whether there is solid evidence on the efficacy of these strategies?
 Many fields of science, including psychology, have been confronted with a replication crisis (the fact that replication studies have failed to find the same results as original studies; Klein et al. 2018; Maxwell, Lau, & Howard, 2015; Open Science Collaboration, 2015).
 Publication bias (the likelihood that positive results have a higher probability of getting published; Rosenthal, 1979; Sutton, Duval, Tweedie, Abrams, & Jones, 2000) and questionable research practices (which is generally used as a term to encompass various scientific misconducts such as excluding data on the basis of post-hoc criteria; John et al., 2012) are often seen as two of the main culprits for low replicability rates.

 The psychological literature therefore contains an unknown proportion of unreliable and false positive findings that also characterize the field of stress regulation.
 For instance, in our previous meta-analysis, we analyzed whether self-administered mindfulness and biofeedback were effective strategies to decrease stress.
 We detected an effect for both strategies.
 However, when we applied the same publication bias techniques as we intend to apply here, we found no more evidence that self-administered mindfulness and biofeedback were successful in reducing stress.
-Indeed, othat the originally detected effect was thus largely due to publication bias (Sparacio et al., 2022).
+Indeed, our analyses suggest that the originally detected effect was largely due to publication bias (Sparacio et al., 2022).
 Thus, a thorough systematic assessment of the empirical evidence contained in the literature is needed (IJzerman et al., 2020).

 At present, we have no way of knowing whether the two strategies are reliably effective interventions againsts stress.
 Some meta-analyses do exist on the topic, but they need necessary improvements.
 For example, some meta-analyses were conducted on emotional social support, but these have not been updated for many years and do not account for publication bias at all (e.g., Schwarzer, & Leppin, 1989).
 Others do not account for publication bias or use publication bias techniques that demonstrated an excessive false-positive rate under most realistic conditions (e.g., trim-and-fill and fail-safe N; Harandi, Taghinasab, & Nayeri, 2017).